moooofly/MarkSomethingDown/influxdb_v0.11_术语大全.md

 The part of InfluxDB’s data structure that consists of a single collection of fields in a series.
 Each point is uniquely identified by its series and timestamp.

 You cannot store more than one point with the same timestamp in the same series.
 Instead, when you write a new point to the same series with the same timestamp as an existing point in that series, the field set becomes the union of the old field set and the new field set, where any ties go to the new field set.
-For an example, see Frequently Encountered Issues.
+For an example, see [Frequently Encountered Issues]().

 Related entries: field set, series, timestamp

 # query

-An operation that retrieves data from InfluxDB.
+从 InfluxDB 中获取数据的操作；
 See Data Exploration, Schema Exploration, Database Management.

 # replication factor

 The attribute of the retention policy that determines how many copies of the data are stored in the cluster.
-InfluxDB replicates data across N data nodes, where N is the replication factor.
+InfluxDB replicates data across `N` data nodes, where `N` is the replication factor.

 To maintain data availability for queries, the replication factor should be less than or equal to the number of data nodes in the cluster:

 Data are fully available when the replication factor is greater than the number of unavailable data nodes.
 Data may be unavailable when the replication factor is less than the number of unavailable data nodes.
 Note that there are no query performance benefits from replication.
 Replication is for ensuring data availability when a data node or nodes are unavailable.
-See Database Management for how to set the replication factor.
+See [Database Management]() for how to set the replication factor.

 Related entries: cluster, duration, node, retention policy